Ramón Martínez (footballer, born 1981)

-Ramón Martínez de Paz (born February 10, 1981, in Usulután, El Salvador) is a Salvadoran professional footballer.
+Ramón Martínez de Paz (born 10 February 1981) is a Salvadoran former professional footballer who played as a defender.

 Club career

-Martínez played 9 years for Chalatenango.
+Martínez was born in Usulután, El Salvador.
+He played nine years for Chalatenango.

 In the grand final of the Apertura 2015 tournament, Martínez scored the only goal of the game against FAS (1–0) giving victory to his team Alianza and also the national championship.